Ad3an/Tourism-Website/README.md

 ﻿<h2>Description</h2>
 Welcome to our project!
 This is a design of a Responsive Tourism Website of a India made with HTML, CSS, JAVASCRIPT, LOCOMOTIVE JS and GSAP SCROLLTRIGGER.
 We hope you enjoy and we look forward to your contributions! <br>
-NOTE: ALL the Images used are not the original images.
-They are only used for a better design
 <br>
 ﻿<h2>Contributing</h2>
 We welcome any and all contributions!
 Here are some ways you can get started:<br>